 Asking For Expert Advice

 It should be noted that many crypto exchanges assist in accounting for taxes on your crypto via wealth management tools.
-However, these are still complicated enough that it’s advisable that you use a certified accountant when first filing your taxes on cryptocurrency.
+However, these are still complicated enough that you should use a certified accountant when filing your cryptocurrency taxes.
 Luckily, more advanced revenue services are also helping people amend their tax returns to include any cryptocurrency transactions.

-In other words, there are increasingly fewer excuses to avoid paying taxes on cryptocurrencies.
+In other words, fewer excuses exist to avoid paying taxes on cryptocurrencies.
 Revenue services across the globe are plugging up the gaps, and crypto exchanges are assisting in declaring your taxes.

-To summarize, this article has looked at whether traders have to pay taxes on cryptocurrency.
-It started by tracing the movement toward taxation, before listing a number of both taxable and untaxable events when trading.
+To summarise, this article has examined whether traders must pay cryptocurrency taxes.
+It started by tracing the movement toward taxation before listing several both taxable and untaxable events when trading.
 It then highlighted the complexity of calculating your taxes on every cryptocurrency transaction.

-As the above has hopefully shown, you can’t avoid paying taxes on your digital crypto assets going into the future, and you should therefore start understanding the intricacies as soon as possible.
+As the above has hopefully shown, you can’t avoid paying taxes on your digital crypto assets going into the future.
+You should therefore start understanding the intricacies as soon as possible.